 RURAL ENERGY FOR AMERICA PROGRAM REGUALTORY IMPACT ANALYSIS

-The following regulatory impact analysis (RIA) is provided to fulfill the requirements of Executive Order 12866.
-This RIA consists of an introduction, a summary of the major changes, a statement of need for the final rule, a discussion of the current provisions of the interim rule for the Rural Energy for America Program (REAP) and how the final rule would changechangechangechange those provisions, and an analysis of the benefits and costs of the changes.
+The following regulatory impact analysis (RIA) is provided to fulfill the requirements of Executive Order 12866 and in accordance with the guidance provided in OMB Circular A-4.
+This RIA consists of an introduction, a summary of the major changes, a statement of need for the final rule, a discussion of the current provisions for the Rural Energy for America Program (REAP) and how the final rule changes those provisions, and an analysis of the benefits and costs of the changes.

 1. Introduction